Baylex/PyBer_Analysis/README.md

 # PyBer_Analysis
 UT Data Boot Camp Module 5: PyBer with Matplotlib

-## Overview of the PyBer data Analysis:
+## Overview of the PyBer Data Analysis:
+After completing an exploratory analysis for PyBer, a ride-sharing business, a deeper dive into reviewing the data by city type was requested by the CEO.
+The scope of work includes using Python, Pandas, and Matplotlb to create a summary DataFrame and a multi-line graph of the total weekly fares for each city type: Rural, Suburban, and Urban.

 ## PythonData Environment
 1. Anaconda version 1.7.2